Conflict: Vietnam: Plot

 Escaping from the VC POW camp, Ragman's squad fights their way through the jungle and meets Sergeant Stone of the SASR and his squad.
 The two sergeants lead their men through a series of VC tunnels that the SASR were ordered to destroy.
 They succeed, and Stone and Wier part on good terms.
 Meeting up with a USMC jeep, the squad joins up with a column of trucks and tanks headed for Huế.
 After battling through the war-torn city and destroying numerous NVA T-34s with an M48 Patton tank, the squad mounts up in a 101st Airborne Huey.
 While attempting to destroy HAWK surface-to-air missile batteries in the area that were captured by the NVA, the helicopter is shot down by an RPG, crash-landing near an NVA stronghold, the Citadel of Huế.
 The squad infiltrates the Citadel, taking the fortress and eliminating its garrison, including a handful of tanks and the commanding general.

 A closing cinematic, narrated by Kahler, tells what happens to the members of his squad after their tour.
-Hoss signs on for another tour, and Kahler eventually learns from a drunk CIA agent that he is fighting in Cambodia, seeking the thrill of combat.
+Hoss signs on for another tour, and Kahler eventually learns from a drunk CIA agent that he is fighting in Laos or Cambodia, seeking the thrill of combat.
 Junior finally goes home, but meets an unjust fate after he joins the Black Panther Party and is killed in a shootout with the FBI.
 Ragman comes home to an empty house and divorce papers, and moves to live in the Rocky Mountains with his dog, Ho Chi Minh, having found peace.
 Kahler moves to New York City, raises a family, and becomes a respected doctor, utilizing his experience as a combat medic to treat wounds caused by inner-city violence.